 - Not as easy to steer as many other cordless vacuums

-- Poor suction when in lowest power mode
+- Poor suction when in the lowest power mode

 Trying to decide whether to buy the Halo Capsule cordless vacuum cleaner?
 Read our in-depth review of this innovative cleaner to find out whether it’s right for your home.